College of Business > About > Centers & Institutes > Kellstadt Career Management Center > For Employers > Hiring International Students

 OPT is a temporary employment authorization designed to provide students with an opportunity to apply knowledge acquired at DePaul University to a work experience that is directly related to the student's major area of study.
 Most students have a maximum of 12 months of OPT authorization, during which time they may transition to another visa type such as H-1B.

 Eligible students may be able to transition from OPT or AT to an employer-sponsored temporary working visa (H1-B).
-The International Student & Scholar Services office cannot advise on the H-1B process; please contact your internal counsel or an experienced immigration attorney for more information about the application process.
+International Student and Scholar Services cannot advise on the H-1B process; please contact your internal counsel or an experienced immigration attorney for more information about the application process.